geoeh/IJERPH/README.md

 ## Analysis

-Run the following R code to the console to replicate the analysis.
+Run the following R code to replicate the analysis.

 load("analysis.R")